-However, it is sensible to supplement these existing protections by including a confidentiality term in contracts of employment, as a confidentiality term can be used to expand the scope of information protected from unauthorised use, can be crafted to suit the specific needs of a business, and may also be tied in with a contractual restraint of trade.
+However, it is sensible to bolster these existing protections by including a confidentiality term in contracts of employment, which can expand the scope of information protected from unauthorised use A confidentiality term can be crafted to suit the specific needs of a business, and may also be tied in with a contractual restraint of trade.

 Before entering into contracts with employees, employers should make sure that they:

 - have a strong understanding of any specific confidentiality risks to their business; and,

 - identify any classes of confidential information, as well as any key documents that are unique to their business which would require protection.

 - cover the field of genuinely confidential information with reference to the specific needs of the company;

 - not cover the entire field of information potentially accessible by employees.